-- 1. The use of tools of everyday life of teenagers to produce rich and meaningful content; (palazzo grassi teens); - 2.
-The use of technology as a tool, a conductor, that leads the kids to see and hear differently, through play and the joy of discovery approximating art through play, science and marvel; - 3.
-Technology is used together with other tools in order to create "hands-on", sonorous and visual experiences in order to see art works in the museum, not only from different "points of view" but also from other sensorial aspects; - 4.
-Creating a link between the physical and the digital: together with Arduino, makey makey, important materials are pens, glue, scissors, etc. - 5.
-Workshops start with a "story" and research, which students work out together (cooperative writing): - 6.
-Use of robotics within the framework of existing and teaching institutions and integrating it within different school subjects and not as an extra subject itself; - 7.
+- The use of technology as a tool, a conductor, that leads the kids to see and hear differently, through play and the joy of discovery approximating art through play, science and marvel; - Technology is used together with other tools in order to create "hands-on", sonorous and visual experiences in order to see art works in the museum, not only from different "points of view" but also from other sensorial aspects; - 4.
+Creating a link between the physical and the digital: together with Arduino, makey makey, important materials are pens, glue, scissors, etc. - Workshops start with a "story" and research, which students work out together (cooperative writing); - Use of robotics within the framework of existing and teaching institutions and integrating it within different school subjects and not as an extra subject itself; - 7.
 Participants comprehend technology as an additional tool to approach art and the aesthetic in general.